Original Colorado Museums

 • Denver Museum of Nature & Science: With an IMAX Theater, a planetarium and thousands of square feet devoted to science exhibits, you’ll need to schedule more than one trip to this Denver institution.

-• Fort Collins Museum of Discovery: In 2012, this center will opened to guests in a brand-new 40,000-square-foot facility on the edge of downtown Fort Collins.
-It integrates the history of science and the science of history into an interactive and engaging museum that offers the best of all worlds.
+• Fort Collins Museum of Discovery: This brand-new 40,000-square-foot facility on the edge of downtown Fort Collins integrates the history of science and the science of history into an interactive and engaging museum that offers the best of all worlds.

 State-of-the-Art Museums in Colorado